-The Department of Public Safety operates 24 hours a day, 7 days a week, and 365 days a year to assist the University of St. Thomas community by providing core services for some or all of the following:
+The Department of Public Safety operates 24 hours a day, 7 days a week, and 365 days a year to assist the University of St. Thomas community by providing core services for some or all of the following on the St. Paul and Minneapolis campuses.
+We do not have Public Safety Personnel on the Bernardi Campus.

-- Protection of the university and its community from all manner of significant danger, injury, harm, or property damage - Law and code enforcement services, including uniformed patrol and incident response, and crime prevention, suppression, and investigation - Fire, rescue services, emergency medical services, and hazardous materials response - Emergency communications and dispatch, including interfacing with public emergency communications telephone systems (9-1-1, E9-1-1) - Emergency management services and crisis response during emergencies, disasters, and special events - Security services, including alarm and video monitoring, access control, and lost and found services - Parking management, enforcement, and transportation services - Inspections, including building safety, lighting, site security surveys, etc. - Animal control - Unified command and liaison services with public agency counterparts, including the Federal Bureau of Investigations, The United States Department of Homeland Security, Federal Emergency Management Agency of the United States, The Minnesota Department of Public Safety and Bureau of Criminal Apprehension, the St. Paul and Minneapolis Police Departments, the Ramsey County and Hennepin County Sheriff's Offices, St. Paul and Minneapolis Fire Departments, etc.
+- Protection of the university and its community from all manner of significant danger, injury, harm, or property damage - Law and code enforcement services, including uniformed patrol and incident response, and crime prevention, suppression and investigation - Fire, rescue services, emergency medical services, and hazardous materials response - Emergency communications and dispatch, including interfacing with public emergency communications telephone systems (9-1-1, E9-1-1) - Emergency management services and crisis response during emergencies, disasters, and special events - Security services, including alarm and video monitoring, access control, and lost and found services - Parking management, enforcement, and transportation services

+- Inspections, including building safety, lighting, site security surveys, etc. - Animal control - Unified command and liaison services with public agency counterparts, including the Federal Bureau of Investigations, The United States Department of Homeland Security, Federal Emergency Management Agency of the United States, The Minnesota Department of Public Safety and Bureau of Criminal Apprehension, the St. Paul and Minneapolis Police Departments, the Ramsey County and Hennepin County Sheriff's Offices, St. Paul and Minneapolis Fire Departments, etc.